marluxia95/Lynx/README.md

 ### Windows

-To build this project on Windows, you should have `visual studio 2019` and `cmake` installed.
-Then follow the same steps above except that you should run the visual studio project file.
+To build this project on Windows, you need to have `visual studio 2019` and `cmake` installed.
+Then follow the same steps above except you should compile it using the visual studio project file.